R4bbitt/Linux-System-Hardening/README.md

 # Linux-System-Hardening
 This project served as a learning experience where I implemented my knowledge of linux in hardening a system and its users and groups.
 I implemented and enforced a password policy and applied the principle of least privelege, minimizing potential risks from insider threats and/or bad actors.
+In the end I will automate the process by condensing everything I learned into two scripts.
+One script will gather system info, create a backup, remove and apply file and directory privileges respectively, and the other script will update and uprgrade current packages and ensure sudo priveleges are assigned correctly.

 ## Steps I took: